nixonvarghese/Advanced_Lane_Finding/README.md

 [video1]: ./output_project_video.mp4

 # Writeup and Code
 All the Write Up and Code is in the Final- Advanced Lane Finding.ipynb ipython Notebook.
+Please note the Discussion Rubric is at the top section of the notebook.

 # Project Pipeline Video - output_project_video.mp4
 [Link][video1]